liferay/liferay-docs/develop/reference/articles/liferay-npm-bundler/04-the-structure-of-osgi-bundles-npm.markdown

 # The Structure of OSGi Bundles Containing npm Packages [](id=the-structure-of-osgi-bundles-containing-npm-packages)

-To deploy JavaScript modules, you must create an OSGi bundle with the npm dependencies extracted from the project's `node_modules` folder, and modify them to work with the
+To deploy JavaScript modules, you must create an OSGi bundle with the npm dependencies extracted from the project's `node_modules` folder and modify them to work with the
 [Liferay AMD Loader](https://github.com/liferay/liferay-amd-loader).
 The liferay-npm-bundler automates this process for you, creating a bundle